Keith Acton: Minnesota North Stars (1983–1988)

+Edmonton Oilers (1988–1989)

 With Edmonton and their high-powered offence, Acton was not expected to help carry the offence and settled into a more defensive role.
-That spring he won the Stanley Cup though he played just seven games in the post season.
-Acton was a healthy scratch through the first two rounds and remained in the pressbox through the first three games of the conference final against the Detroit Red Wings.
+That spring he won the Stanley Cup though he played just seven games in the postseason.
+Acton was a healthy scratch through the first two rounds and remained in the press box through the first three games of the conference final against the Detroit Red Wings.
 However, with the Oilers' coaching staff looking for more speed on their fourth line, Acton was inserted into the lineup for game four and he paid immediate dividends, scoring the series-clinching goal.
-His clutch play continued in the Stanley Cup final when he ended game one against the Boston Bruins by tipping a Steve Smith point shot for the game winning goal.
-Despite his playoff heroics, it still proved difficult to carve out a place on the Oilers' deep roster and late in the 1988-89 season, his second in Edmonton, he was on the move again when he was traded to Philadelphia in exchange for tough guy Dave Brown.
+His clutch play continued in the Stanley Cup Finals when he ended game one against the Boston Bruins by tipping a Steve Smith point shot for the game-winning goal.
+Despite his playoff heroics, it still proved difficult to carve out a place on the Oilers' deep roster and late in the 1988-89 season, on February 7, 1989, Acton was traded to the Philadelphia Flyers for Dave Brown.

+Philadelphia Flyers (1989–1993)

 Acton spent the next four seasons with the Flyers.
+Acton would only play 50 games in the 1991–92 season after breaking his wrist.
+After his contract ran out, the Flyers decided to release Acton, and he would become a free agent for the first time in his career.

+Washington Capitals, New York Islanders and retirement (1993–1995)

-During 1993-94 season he signed with Washington Capitals but was put on waivers after just six games, and was claimed by the New York Islanders, with whom he finished the season before retiring.
+During the 1993-94 season he signed with the Washington Capitals but was put on waivers after just six games, and was claimed by the New York Islanders, where he would play for the rest of the season.
+Acton would sign with the Hershey Bears of the American Hockey League (AHL) for the 1994–95 season, where he would play 12 games before retiring from professional hockey.

+Coaching career

+After retiring from playing, Acton would become the assistant coach of multiple NHL teams including the Philadelphia Flyers, New York Rangers, Toronto Maple Leafs, Columbus Blue Jackets, and Edmonton Oilers.

 Personal life

 Acton's son, Will, is also a hockey player.
 Like his father, Will played parts of two seasons with the Edmonton Oilers.
-Will now plays for the Schwenninger Wild Wings of the DEL.
+After playing in the DEL for five seasons, Will retired from playing and is currently a pro scout for the Pittsburgh Penguins.

 In 2018, Acton became a candidate for mayor of Whitchurch-Stouffville, Ontario, in the Ontario municipal elections in which he came in second.